 What to Pack for a Greenland Adventure

 The following packing list contains general recommendations for a Greenland adventure.
-If you are currently booked on Discover Greenland: The Natural Habitat Experience, please consult your pre-departure materials for the most up-to-date packing list for your trip.
+If you are currently booked on East Greenland Arctic Safari, please consult your pre-departure materials for the most up-to-date packing list for your trip.
 You will receive these pre-departure materials 60–90 days before your departure.

 Simplify your packing—shop at Nat Hab’s online Gear Store for some of the key items recommended for your adventure.
 Look for this icon in the list below, then go to the Nat Hab Gear Store to start shopping.